Metacognition for SEND and Neurodivergent Students

 Perhaps most importantly, effective metacognitive instruction builds positive self-beliefs.
 Many neurodivergent students have experienced repeated academic struggles that lead to learned helplessness.
 Metacognitive strategies provide tools for success, transforming students from passive recipients of learning to active, strategic thinkers who understand how they learn best and can advocate for their needs.

 The evidence is clear: metacognition is not a luxury or optional extra for neurodivergent students.
-It is an essential component of inclusive education that unlocks potential and builds independence.
+It is an essential component of inclusive education that develops potential and builds independence.
 By implementing the strategies and principles outlined in this guide, teachers can make a profound difference in the educational trajectories of their neurodivergent learners.

 These peer-reviewed studies provide the research foundation for the strategies discussed in this article: